 Fort Belvoir Armed Forces Wellness Center

-Armed Forces Wellness Centers provide integrated and standardized primary prevention programs and services that promote enhanced and sustained healthy lifestyles to improve the overall well-being of Soldiers, Family Members, Retirees, and DA Civilians.
+The Armed Forces Wellness Center provides integrated and standardized primary prevention programs and services that promote enhanced and sustained healthy lifestyles to improve the overall well-being of Service Members, Family Members, Retirees, and DoD Civilians.

 The Armed Forces Wellness Center (AFWC) programs help build and sustain good health.
 AFWC Health Educators and services empower individuals to set their own health goals and achieve them.
 AFWC programs and services address lifestyle change in areas that affect both short- and long-term health, engaging people in their “life space”—the places where they live, work, relax and rest.